bafulton/recipes/src/breakfasts/cake-donuts.md

 ## Instructions
 1. Mix dry ingredients in bowl.
 2. Add melted butter and mix until crumbly.
-3. Stir in egg and milk until smooth.
+3. Stir in milk and egg until smooth.
 Knead lightly.
-4. Roll to 1/4 inch thickness on a floured surface, and cut out donuts.
+4. Roll to 1/4 inch thickness on a floured surface and cut out donuts.
 5. Fry in hot oil (375 degrees) until golden brown.

 ## Resources